Children's Pool Beach: Situation at the beach

 Lifeguards and seal advocates monitor the beach area.
 Swimming is allowed, but not recommended due to the high amount of bacteria from seal feces.

 The City has maintained a rope barrier from December 15 through May 15, so that pregnant seals can rest and give birth on the beach without humans coming too close and frightening them.
 Pupping season is officially mid-January to mid-April.
-However, the appellate court ruled in 2007 that the barrier is illegal.
+The appellate court ruled in 2007 that the barrier is illegal.
 In 2008 a federal appeals court judge gave permission for the city to reinstall the rope.
 The rope barrier is "advisory", with an opening for the public to pass through, as mandated by the Coastal Commission.

 The city lifeguard service warns that "Like all wild animals, seals and sea lions are unpredictable and can become aggressive quickly.
 They have sharp teeth and may bite, particularly if cornered or harassed."
 Sea lions in particular are territorial and can be aggressive, and should be given a wide berth.

 The San Diego Police Department says that police have responded to "numerous calls for service at Children's Pool involving alleged incidents of threatened assault and intimidation" between seal advocates, swimmers and divers, and that in some cases citations have been issued or people taken into custody.
 A La Jolla man was indicted for sending e-mailed death threats to a seal advocate who was videotaping interactions between divers and seals, and to the Animal Protection and Rescue League.

 In 2013 Mayor Bob Filner approved the installation of a camera (donated by the Western Alliance for Nature) in order to monitor the seals, their behavior, and people interacting with them.
 This camera (with night vision) was installed on the abandoned lifeguard tower.
 Harassment by humans of the seals was witnessed almost immediately after the camera was installed.
 After video of the abuse went viral, people were outraged and Mayor Filner ordered the Children's Pool closed at night in order to protect the pregnant seals and their newborn (and recently born) pups.

-A CNN article from March 21, 2013 featured a night-time video of the Children's Pool Beach that showed two young women abusing the seals.
+A CNN article from March 21, 2013, featured a night-time video of the Children's Pool Beach that showed two young women abusing the seals.
 On April 2, 2014, two women suspects who were accused of mistreatment of animals, were taken to court.
 They were charged in Superior Court with a City municipal code violation.
 The judge decided there was not enough evidence to identify the women so the case was dismissed.

+In popular culture

+The pool was used as a backdrop for 1980 film The Stunt Man.
 Half of the 582nd episode of This American Life, titled "When the Beasts Come Marching In" and originally aired March 12, 2016, discusses the conflicts between seal advocates and beach-goers at Children's Pool and features interviews with those involved.